If you’re a freelancer, a working professional, or a small business owner, chances are you’ll need to send out invoices on a pretty regular basis.

 There are a set of key features that most high-profile clients like to see in their invoices.
 Incorporating these features will make you look more assertive and capable in their eyes.
 Plus, it will ensure that they have all the information they need without asking for it.

-If you’re looking for repeat customers, this is a good way to establish loyal clients who will return to you for their business needs!
+If you’re looking for repeat customers, understanding what makes a good invoice is a good way to establish loyal clients who will return to you for their business needs!

 Most clients appreciate receiving an invoice that has been personalized just for them.
 It should carefully outline all of the services that are being provided and should not omit any important information.